shanejonas/flashbots-api-specs/README.md

 # Flashbots Protect JSON-RPC API Specification

-This repository contains the OpenRPC specification for Flashbots' Wallet JSON-RPC API.
+This repository contains the OpenRPC specification for Flashbots' JSON-RPC API.
 You can view the specs in the following formats:

 - [Latest build](https://flashbots.github.io/api-specs/latest/openrpc.json)